simpleton/starfish/README.md

 just for test
 --------------
+`python starfish/src/starfishd/db/db.py` for dispaly all key store in redis

-`python db/db.py` for clean the DB
+`python starfish/src/starfishd/db/test.py` for run unittest

-`python db/test.py` for run unittest and make moc date
+`python starfish/src/starfishd/mockdate.py` for mock user date

-please put the video in /var/www/video folder
+please mkdir `/var/www/video` folder which will store the video that user loaded.
+Then the user headimage will store in `/var/www/video/headimage`

 **must change the file mod to 755 , unless u will recevie 403 error when u try to access file **